💬 Struggling to find the right words…we’ve all been there, right?

 In this live, interactive Zoom workshop, we will do a series of copywriting sprints that help us bust through writer's block, and discover the short, repeatable phrases that declare who you are, what you do, and why you're amazing.

-Ai Coaching Newsletter
+AI Coaching Newsletter

-Weekly newsletter highlighting the latest Ai news, with 2-minute video tutorials and copy/paste prompts you can use to improve your skills as an Ai operator.
-Ai is changing all jobs this decade.
-You are either getting ready to change how you work, or getting ready to retire.
+Weekly newsletter highlighting the latest AI news, with short video tutorials and copy/paste prompts you can use to improve your skills as an AI operator.
 As artificial intelligence moves from optional to operational, technical specialists no longer have the advantage.
-It is those who can supervise and coach Ai to improve that will thrive in an Ai-augmented future.
+It is those who can supervise and coach AI to improve that will thrive in an AI-augmented future.

-Read more from Ai Coaching Newsletter
+Read more from AI Coaching Newsletter

 sales vs marketing